 Submitting a request

-- All requests should be submitted through the Online Form with detailed bibliographic information, including article title, journal or book title, author’s name, publisher’s name, year of publication and ISBN/ISSN.
+- All requests should be submitted through this page with detailed bibliographic information, including article title, journal or book title, author’s name, publisher’s name, year of publication and ISBN/ISSN.

 - We do not accept ILDS requests by phone or email.